solid-contrib/solid-client/README.md

 );
 ```

-## Getting some information on a resource
+## Getting information about a resource

 Sometimes an application may need to get some useful meta data about a resource.
 For instance, it may want to find out where the ACL resource is.
 Clients should